Understanding the definition of an emotional support animal can help you decide if one might be right for you.

 A licensed mental health professional can provide you with an ESA letter if they see fit.
 The letter must include their official letterhead, a dated signature, and other specific details that apply to your situation.

 An ESA letter functions as official ESA documentation, securing your rights under applicable ESA laws.
-You will need an ESA letter for air travel with your emotional support animal, as well as filing an official request for housing accommodations for your ESA.

 The Fair Housing Act (FHA) is a federal law that prohibits discrimination in housing, specifically related to disability, race, religion, sex, color, national origin, or familial status.
 As a person with an emotional support animal, you are protected against discrimination if you are seeking to buy or rent a home, secure housing assistance, or qualify for a mortgage.
 The FHA also makes it illegal for a homeowner or landlord to set different terms or conditions for the sale or rental of a house due to any of the factors named above.
 Some types of housing are not included in the FHA regulations, including single-family homes rented or sold by owner, private clubs, religious housing, and owner-occupied buildings with four units or less.